ChillarAnand/avilpage.com/posts/2017/11/django-tips-tricks-hyperlink-foreignkey-admin.md

 </p>

-Now to go to coresponding author, we have to previous page, go to `Author` model and then find relevant author.
+While browing books, to go to a particular author, we have to previous page, go to `Author` model and then find relevant author.
 This becomes tedious if we spend lot of time in admin.
-Instead, author field can be hyperlinked so that we can directly go to its change view.
+Instead, if author field has a hyperlink, we can directly go to its page.

 Django provides an option to [access admin views by its URL](https://docs.djangoproject.com/en/dev/ref/contrib/admin/#reversing-admin-urls) reversing system.
-For example to get add view of author model in book app, we can do `reverse("admin:book_author_add")`.
+For example, we can get add view of author model in book app from `reverse("admin:book_author_add")`.

 To hyperlink author field in book admin, get url from reversing `book_author_change` with its id and return required html.